 For this paper, we only considered participants who provided complete responses on the mental health scales.
-155 doctoral students (79.4% female) aged 23 to 69 (Mean = 30.24, SD = 7 years) completed the online survey.
+One hundred and fifty-five doctoral students (80.9% female) aged 23 to 69 years [mean = 30.24, standard deviation (SD) = 7 years] completed the online survey.
 The majority of participants were in their 2nd year of studies (n = 39) at the time the survey was completed.
 A more detailed breakdown of the demographic and educational variables of our sample is presented in Table 1.
 A full list of countries where responses have been drawn from are available in Supplementary Materials, Supplementary Table 1.

 The participants were recruited through social networks and word of mouth.
-Anyone above the age of 18 with access to the study link was eligible for the main COVID-19 study.
+Anyone above the age of 18 with access to the study link was eligible for the main Covid-19 study.
 In our study, we considered only those participants who stated that they were currently studying for either a Doctor of Philosophy (PhD) or a Professional Doctorate degree.
-Participants who reported that they were a doctoral student were shown an extra set of questions about their doctoral experience and the challenges they faced thus far through openended and closed questions.
+Participants who reported that they were a doctoral student were shown an extra set of questions about their doctoral experience and the challenges they faced thus far through open-ended and closed questions.